 Your paperback novel will be posted to your address (UK mainland addresses only).
 Alternatively you can choose to receive an ebook (downloadable PDF file) via email which you can read on any device.

 Terms and Conditions of this competition: The author’s decision is final.
-The first 10 people to respond with the correct answer via a post or message on the author’s Facebook Page will be declared the winners.
+The first 10 people to respond with a Like and/or Share on the author’s Facebook Page (or by sharing this blog post on Facebook, with the author tagged) will be declared the winners.
 Winners will be notified via Facebook.
-Any notified winners who do not respond with their email address and/or postal address by 21 December 2018, will lose their winning status, and will not receive a prize.
+Any notified winners who do not respond with their email address and/or postal address by 31 December 2018, will lose their winning status, and will not receive a prize.
 If you need to, you can contact the author through the contact form here: https://kathrynrosenewey.com/contact-me/

 Thought I’d let you know that I now have an author video channel where I will be posting content related to books, events, environmental issues, and interviews with authors and others who are saving the Earth in various ways.